 The present study was conducted by Krishi Vigyan Kendra (KVK), Mamnoor, Warangal under the aegis of P.V.
 Narsimha Rao Telangana Veterinary University, Hyderabad.
 The study was implemented through Front Line Demonstrations (FLD) titled "Demonstration on Supplementary Feed Performance in Carp Culture," and was carried out over a period of eight months under field conditions.
 Three treatment options were evaluated with a minimum of three replications per treatment.

-Treatment (T1) represented the traditional farmer practice, which involved occasional pond cleaning and feeding with de-oiled rice bran (DOB) and groundnut oil cake (GNOC) without adhering to a specific feeding rate.
+Treatment (T1) represented the traditional farmer practice, which involved occasional pond cleaning and feeding with De-oiled Rice Bran (DOB) and Groundnut Oil Cake (GNOC) without adhering to a specific feeding rate.
 Treatment (T2) involved proper pond cleaning and feeding with pelleted feed at 5% of the fish's body weight during the fingerling stage, 3% during the grow-out stage (150-250 g) and 2% during the adult stage.
 Additionally, probiotics and growth promoters were applied at a rate of 1 liter per acre.
 Treatment (T3) was similar to T2 but emphasized strict adherence to both pre-stocking and post-stocking management practices, including pond preparation, liming, fertilization, weed and predator control, water quality monitoring, and health management.
 For T2 and T3, pelleted feed was administered at 5% of fish body weight during the fingerling stage, 3% during the intermediate stage (250–500 g), and 2% for mature fish.
 Probiotics and growth promoters were applied weekly at 1 litre/acre.
 Initial fish weights averaged 200–220 grams.
 Stocking density was 6,500 fish/ha.
-Parameters such as specific growth rate (SGR), percentage weight gain, yield (q/ha), gross and net returns, and B:C ratio were recorded and analyzed.
+Parameters such as, Specific Growth Rate (SGR), percentage weight gain, yield (q/ha), gross and net returns, and B:C ratio were recorded and analyzed.

-Specific Growth Rate (SGR) (%): where and represent initial and final weights, and represent the respective time points in days.
+Specific Growth Rate (SGR) (%) where and represent initial and final weights, and represent the respective time points in days. ?

 Net Return: Gross Return - Cost of Production